Niger Armed Forces: History

 The predecessor of the Niger Air Force, the Niger National Escadrille (Escadrille Nationale du Niger) was first formed in 1961.
 It was later restructured into the National Air Wing (Groupement Aérien National) in 1989.
 Prior to 2003, the armed forces of Niger (Forces armées nigériennes or FAN) were grouped in one branch with one Chief of Staff overseeing both the ground forces and the National Air Wing.
 Following an organizational restructuring in 2003, the armed forces of Niger were structured into two main service branches: Niger Army (French: armée de terre) for all ground forces and Niger Air Force (Armée de l'air).
 Each branch was headed by a Chief of Staff answerable to the Joint Chief of Staff of military armed forces.
 As part of this new structure, the National Air Wing was renamed as Niger Air Force (Force Aérienne du Niger) on December 17, 2003.
 The Niger Air Force is led by the Air Force Chief of staff, answerable to the Joint Chief and the Defense Minister.

 Structure

-Organizationally, the air force is composed a Chief of Staff Office, operation units (French: escadrons), technical units, an infantry company (compagnie de fusiliers) and generalized staff.
-The Chief of Staff of the Niger Air Force is the colonel Abdoul Kader Amirou (chef d'etat major).
+Organizationally, the air force is composed a Chief of Staff Office, operation units (French: escadrons), technical units, an infantry company (compagnie de fusilliers) and generalized staff.
+The Chief of Staff of the Niger Air Force is the colonel Abdoul Kader Amirou (chef d'état major).